sleepypeepee/spotifyexplorer/README.md

 ## Next release

-* Play tracks in a pop-up player
-* Allow searching for albums and playlists
+* Allow searching for songs, albums and playlists
 * Appears On section in Artist Overview
-* IE11 polyfill for Vuetify
+* Music player Seek Bar and time elapsed / remaining information
-* Improved error handling
+* Improved messaging and error handling

 ## Authors